 - Dell KM636 keyboard/mouse combo

-The Windows 10 installation merely got migrated from the old Phenom box; the Linux installation got a fresh install on the NVMe SSD, which came from my Dell XPS 13 (the Linux setup had been through a Wheezy to Jessie to Stretch upgrade after all...).
+The Windows 10 installation merely got migrated from the old Phenom box; the Linux installation got a fresh install on the Samsung PM951 NVMe 256 GB SSD, which came from my Dell XPS 13 (the Linux setup had been through a Wheezy to Jessie to Stretch upgrade after all...).
 The new Debian installation being UEFI and the existing Windows 10 still being a legacy BIOS install made GRUB2 integration a bit of a hassle; but it can be done.
 At this point, due to Android's size requirements, the PM951 got replaced by a 970 Evo, also NVMe.